 - Board Game Socials

 - "Liber-Tea" Coffee House Socials

 - Drinking Liberally Pub Socials

+- Bowling Night vs. other political clubs

+- "Spirited Discussions" Debate Events

 - Speaker Events

 It's important to put on a variety of different events too so there's something for everyone.
-Someone who doesn't drink alcohol might not be enticed by Drinking Liberally for example, but may be more likely to go to a Speaker Event or Board Game Night.
+Someone who doesn't drink alcohol might not be enticed by Drinking Liberally or Spirited Discussions, but may be more likely to go to a Speaker Event or Board Game Night, for example.